 Second, are the animated special offers advertisements.
 Many of these advertisements slow down the tablet when turned on and some freeze the tablet; to get the tablet working again you often need to force a restart.
 The problem of animated special offers is a bigger problem with the slower Fire 7 and Fire HD 8.
 Most of the animated advertisements are for games.

 The biggest problem is battery life in general.
 Amazon overestimates the Fire HD 10's battery life to be "up to 10 hours".
 With more lighter tasks like reading, don't expect more than eight hours of mixed usage.
 On average battery life is 6 - 7 hours and that is not good enough.
 To improve battery life, it is a good idea to disable Alexa.
 I also noticed, sometimes, the top back of the Fire HD 10 can get very warm.
 The extra warmth means something is taxing the processor and draining the battery.
 For example, in one case, an animated advertisement froze my tablet for a short period and when it finally unlocked the back got warm.

 There are other minor quibbles too.
 Of course, this personal preference, but I think the iPad's 4:3 aspect ratio is easier to hold and is better at displaying content.
 Amazon is more focused on Prime video content, so you get the 16:9 aspect ratio.
-The 16:9 aspect ratio is made worse with big bezels that makes the device cumbersome to hold.
+The negative of the16:9 aspect ratio is accentuated with big bezels that make the device cumbersome to hold.
 Huawei and Lenovo both use the same aspect ratio, but their tablets are designed with less footprint.